-The project has involved a study of the potential for value pricing strategies to alleviate congestion; to facilitate the timely, efficient, and economical movement of commercial vehicles to industrial and commercial destinations; and to improve the movement of daily commuter vehicles to and from the workplace.
-Concurrent with the value pricing study, the Pennsylvania Turnpike Commission (PTC) has implemented electronic toll collection (E-ZPass) for travel between the ticket interchanges on its mainline system.
-The PTC is currently equipping additional lanes with E-ZPass, which would facilitate the implementation of variable tolls should the Commission decide to do so.
-This work has been accomplished without federal funds.
+The project involved a study of the potential for value pricing strategies to alleviate congestion; to facilitate the timely, efficient, and economical movement of commercial vehicles to industrial and commercial destinations; and to improve the movement of daily commuter vehicles to and from the workplace.
+Concurrent with the value pricing study, the Pennsylvania Turnpike Commission (PTC) implemented electronic toll collection (E-ZPass) for travel between the ticket interchanges on its mainline system.